ikornev01/detail-detection/README.md

 The project "detail-detection" cosnists of two parts:
-1. ThensorFlow Lite model, which detects the detail with Pi Camera
+1. TensorFlow Lite model, which detects the detail with Pi Camera
 2. Python webserver, which gets a request to detect a detail and then shows the data of this detail